-The original denim jacket that evolved into an icon of cool is celebrating its golden anniversary.
-Levi Strauss & Co. and fans around the world are commemorating the 50th anniversary of the Trucker jacket — an American original that has made fashion history.
+The original denim jacket that evolved into an icon of cool has celebrated its golden anniversary.
+Levi Strauss & Co. and fans around the world commemorated the 50th anniversary of the Trucker jacket in 2018—an American original that has made fashion history.

 “Levi’s Trucker jackets represent a unique American garment that has become a global style trend,” said Tracey Panek, Levi Strauss & Co. historian.